iamtimsmith/iamtimsmith-com/content/posts/parcel-js-who-says-bundling-needs-to-be-difficult.md

 ---
-title: 'Parcel.js: Who says bundling needs to be difficult?'
+title: "Parcel.js: Who says bundling needs to be difficult?"
-date: '2018-08-31T05:00:00.000Z'
+date: "2018-08-31T05:00:00.000Z"
-seoDescription: I'm going to show you how to set up a project using Parcel for building a React app.
+excerpt: I'm going to show you how to set up a project using Parcel for building a React app.
 It only takes about 5 minutes to get up and running (even less once you've done it a couple of time)!
 published: true
 ---